Writing samples

 SOME AWARD WINNERS

 The oldest rabble-rouser on campus: For more than 100 years, the McGill Daily has trained some of the country’s best reporters, while poking and prodding the powers-that-be.
+McGill News alumni magazine, Fall-Winter 2011.
+Gold in the Best Writing (English) category from the Canadian Council for the Advancement of Education (CCAE) Prix d’Excellence in June 2012.

 Whose life is it, anyway?
 The story of Hanne Schafer, one of the first Canadians to receive a medically assisted death.
+McMaster Times Fall 2016 issue.
+Winner of an Accolades Award for Staff Writing from the Council for Advancement and Support of Education (CASE), District II, December 2016.

 Seeing through snake oil: Forget Dr. Oz.
 The McMaster Optimal Aging Portal is the real deal.
+Cover story, McMaster Times, Spring 2015 issue.
+Winner of an Accolades Award for Staff Writing from the Council for the Advancement and Support of Education (CASE), District II, December 2015.

 iStock_000006892972XSmall